 ~~

 These results were achieved in 1976.
-Today is 2020.
-44 years.
-Who will follow through and test what new forage genetics are capable of when provided optimal water, CO2, sunlight and nutrients?
+Today is 2025.
+49 years later.
+Who is willing to follow through with ‘scientific eco-farming’ and optimal fertility management to evaluate what today’s beef and forage genetics are capable of when provided optimal water, CO2, sunlight, and nutrients?